pink-junkjard/hyperfiddle/README.md

 * Clojure and ClojureScript, React.js and Reagent, EDN and Transit, Datomic and Datascript, Pedestal
 * storage ↔ database ↔ service ↔ web ↔ client ↔ view

 However this is an infrastructure heavy problem any way you frame it.
 There are gonna be CDNs and cloud lambdas and distributed caches involved, it's going to be more than a jar file.
+This is called an *I/O runtime* — a kernel implementing an I/O strategy and coordinating infrastructure — to get the right data to the right places.
+You can swap in different I/O runtimes for diverse I/O needs (client/server http, server rendered pages, predictive prefetching, realtime) without changing the application.

 ### Composable data sync